mongodb/docs/source/includes/fact-tcp-keepalive-osx.rst

   .. code-block:: sh

-     sysctl net.inet.tcp.keepinit
+     sysctl net.inet.tcp.keepidle

-- To change the ``net.inet.tcp.keepinit`` value, you can use the following command:
+- To change the ``net.inet.tcp.keepidle`` value, you can use the following command:

   .. code-block:: sh

-     sysctl -w net.inet.tcp.keepinit=<value>
+     sysctl net.inet.tcp.keepidle=<value>

   The above method for setting the TCP keepalive is not persistent; you will need to reset the value each time you reboot or restart a